fgyhgthd/High-Street-gym/README.md

 You can create your own account directly from the website’s signup page.

 ⚠️ License

-This project is licensed.
-Please review the license terms before modifying or redistributing any part of the codebase.
+This website is protected by a license.
+Please take a moment to review the terms before making any changes or sharing the code.

+By using this site, you agree to accept all risks.
+The creators aren’t responsible for any issues, errors, or data loss.

+You may not edit, copy, or use the code for commercial purposes unless you have permission from Mayur Bhagat.

 © 2025 High Street Gym — Made with ❤️ by Mayur Bhagat